-This manual is structured by customer feedback to provide the required information for setup, operation, testing, maintaining, and troubleshooting your E-BAM unit.
-Should you still require support after consulting your printed documentation, we encourage you to contact one of our expert Technical Service representatives during normal business hours of 7:00 a.m. to 4:00 p.m.
+Should support still be required after consulting the printed documentation, contact one of the expert Met One Instruments, Inc. Technical Service representatives during normal business hours of 7:00 a.m. to 4:00 p.m.
 Pacific Standard Time, Monday through Friday.
 In addition, technical information and service bulletins are often posted on our website.
 Please contact us and obtain a Return Authorization (RA) number before sending any equipment back to the factory.
 This allows us to track and schedule service work and to expedite customer service.